England Guide

 Main uncertainty: Midfield organisation and defensive cohesion under a new coaching system

 England's global fanbase — one of the largest of any national team — ensures that their tournament is followed beyond their immediate supporter base.
-The narrative of sixty years without a title, combined with the genuine quality in the current squad, makes England one of the most discussed teams in any World Cup preview.
+The narrative of sixty years without a title, combined with the genuine quality in the current squad, makes England one of the most discussed teams in the whole tournament field.

 ROAD TO WORLD CUP 2026